(i) Gordon comes to stay

 Chakka opened the door when I rang the bell.
 I hadn’t really taken much notice last time I’d seen her as I was so shocked when she opened the door, although I had noticed how attractive she was.
 This time I studied her more dispassionately, now I knew she and Tim weren’t an item.
 She was very black, her black hair was a mass of tiny plaits and her teeth, as she smiled, were dazzling white offset by bright red lipstick and her dark eyes highlighted by light blue eyeshadow.
 She was dressed in a long brightly coloured African kaftan dress which made my clothes seem very uninspiring in comparison.
 She welcomed me by kissing me on both cheeks and hugging me.

 “Come in.
 Lovely to see you again.
 Tim’s still busy in the kitchen.”

-“You look great.
-I love your outfit and what a wonderful smell.
+“Thanks.
+I love your outfit.
+It really suits you.
+What a wonderful smell.
 Oh, I’ve brought this,” I said thrusting a gift bag containing a bottle of ice cold champagne I’d pinched from the fridge at home.

 “Hi,” I said, “you must be Gordon.
 Come in.”